ihagverdi/DistNet-DL-LAB-Freiburg/README.md

 # Neural Network for Distribution prediction

-This is the repository accompanying the paper _Neural Networks for Predicting Algorithm Runtime Distributions_.
+This is the repository for the Advanced Deep Learning Lab SS25 project: Predicting Runtime Distributions with TabPFN.

 ```
 @proceedings{eggensperger-ijcai18,